7 Main Types of Level Sensing Methods - How do they differ?

 Applications: Tank level applications where water, oil, hydraulic fluids and chemicals are being used.

-Float switches are one of the most cost effective but also well proven technologies for liquid level sensing.
+Float switches are one of the most cost effective but also well proven technologies for water level sensing.
 A float switch includes a magnet within a float and a magnetic reed switch contained within a secure housing.
 The float moves with the change in liquid and will cause the reed switch to either open or close depending on if it’s in air or liquid.
 Although simple in design, this technology offers long-term reliability at an attractive price point.

 Depending on what mounting style the user chooses heavily depends on the design and construction of the tank or container the switch will be situated.
 Typically, suppliers will offer a range of mounting options, with the most common being horizontal/side mounting and vertical mounting.